glen-oaks-queens

 Glen Oaks, Queens at a Glance

-Glen Oaks is a residential neighborhood on the northeastern edge of Queens, bordered by the Nassau County line to the east and north, Floral Park to the south, and Oakland Gardens and Hollis Hills to the west.
-The housing stock is dominated by the large Glen Oaks Village co-op complex — one of the largest garden apartment cooperatives in the country — along with single-family homes in the surrounding streets.
-Bus routes connect to the subway and LIRR.
+Glen Oaks is a residential neighborhood in northeastern Queens, bordered by the Nassau County line (Lake Success and New Hyde Park) to the north and east, Bellerose to the south, and Hollis Hills to the west.
+The neighborhood is anchored by Glen Oaks Village, one of the largest co-op apartment garden complexes in the United States, built in the late 1940s with more than 100 two-story buildings arranged around landscaped courtyards.

 Nearby Neighborhoods